TateTaylorOH/TateTaylorOH/SCREENSHOTGUIDE.md

 - Brightness and contrast can help to make the subject pop.
 It isn't always possible to fix a bad background with this, but it is possible.
 - Saturation helps sell mood.
 If it's a happy photo, bring it up a bit, otherwise, bring it down a bit.
 Just don't go too crazy with the slider.

 I hope this guide was of use to you!
-If you have any comments or questions feel free to leave them below or contact me on my [community Discord server](https://discord.com/servers/678433649430888448){:target="_blank" rel="noopener"}.
+If you have any comments or questions feel free to leave them below or contact me on my [community Discord server](https://discord.com/servers/678433649430888448).

 ---